 ESTCube-1 was the first Estonian satellite which was built by the students from the University of Tartu, Estonian Aviation Academy, TalTech and Estonian University of Life Sciences.
 Its mission ended in 2015; however, currently the second one is being built.
 The University of Tartu student-led robot football team has participated in the robot football competition RoboCup SPL.

 The tuition fee is 5000 euros per year and it covers tuition and some study materials.
 Altogether 20 students will be admitted to this programme.
-Based on the admission’s ranking list 16 best applicants will be given the tuition-waiver scholarship.
-There are 13 tuition-waivers available for EU/EEA/Swiss applicants and 2 tuition-waivers available for applicants with other citizenships.
+Based on the admission’s ranking list 14 best applicants will be given a tuition waiver.
+There are 13 tuition waivers available for EU/EEA/Swiss applicants and 1 tuition waiver available for applicants with other citizenships.

-Applicants do not have to apply for the tuition-waiver separately, as they will be considered for the competition automatically.
-Students receiving the tuition-waiver do not have to pay the tuition fee if they meet full time enrollment requirements.
+Applicants do not have to apply for the tuition waiver separately, as they will be considered for the competition automatically.
+Students receiving the tuition waiver do not have to pay the tuition fee if they meet full time enrollment requirements.
 Full time study load is completed if no more than 6 credits are missing from the 30 ECTS workload per semester.
-If students receiving the tuition-waiver fail to complete full-time study load per semester, they have to pay for the credits not earned.
-The price per credit point is 77 euros.
-Information on when a tuition-waiver scholarship holder starts paying tuition fee and instructions for fee paying students are given here.
+If students receiving the tuition waiver fail to complete full-time study load per semester, they have to pay for the credits not earned.
+The price per credit point is 100 euros.
+Information on when a tuition waiver holder starts paying tuition fee and instructions for fee paying students are given here.
 Please find information on other scholarships here.

 Information about the rules and conditions for tuition-waiver scholarships as well as tuition fee payments is given here.